Churches are always looking for ways to recruit new members, and visitors are one source of that recruitment.

 Most churches spend time setting the stage for a visitor.
 They park friendly greeters at the door, welcome them when the service begins, and often offer them a Visitor Packet.

-This Visitor Packet is used to share information about the church, its beliefs and offers a carrot to get them to come back for a second time.
+This Visitor Packet is used to share information about the church, and its beliefs and offers a carrot to get them to come back for a second time.

 If done well, visitor packets can be instrumental in encouraging people to visit enough times to decide whether the church is the right fit for their family.